zkxs/stationeers/notes/notes.md

   - the 4 infinity lathes, each with a stacker on the output
   - bonus stacker
   - recycler -> centrifuge -> a ball pit
+- Initial shitter shack
+  - just large enough to grow some plants in, so maybe 2x2x1
+  - all my gear can be outside
+  - manual doors for the airlock
+- Actual first room: workshop zone, 6x6
+  1. roof: glass solar booth, uses cheapest windows and equalizes with outside via passive vents
+  2. layer of frames
+  3. top story: substation
+  4. layer of walls
+  5. workshop
+  6. layer of walls
+  7. maintenance zone
+  8. frames
+- Second room: Hydroponics Zone.
+Reserve part for a ladderwell/elevator shaft 8x6
+  1. layer of frames
+  2. top story: habitation area, freezer
+  3. layer of walls
+  4. hydroponics land 1
+  5. layer of walls
+  6. Maintenance zone
+  7. Frames
+- Third room: luxurious realm.
+Attach to the ladderwell, 8x8
+  1. layer of frames
+  2. hydroponics land 2, stairs up from hydroponics land 1
+  3. layer of walls
+  4. lobby
+  5. layer of walls
+  6. maintenance zone
+  7. frames

 ## Hydration
 - You take 0.1 dehydration damage while your hydration is 0